 You will not be shocked to learn that I rather like this idea.
 Real, I have some quibbles with Neily’s argument.
 In the primary, I think he’s on to something.

 As you can see from the opening example, the claim of lack of knowledge of an unusual administrative guideline is absolutely nothing brand-new.
 The concept that not knowing the law is no reason has been around for a long period of time.
 Has the practice of using the concept to laws it’s not most likely everyone would know?
 About other work, I’ve invested a lot of time event historic circumstances of prosecutions for offenses of obscure guidelines.
 A couple of examples from my collection: 1.

 In 1856, the corruption trial of Joseph E. Ebling, New York City’s commissioner of streets and lights, was front-page news.
-Ebling’s lawyer argued that Ebling had no chance of knowing that the statute under which he was prosecuted used to the conduct which he was implicated.
+Ebling’s Elite Lawyer Management argued that Ebling had no chance of knowing that the statute under which he was prosecuted used to the conduct which he was implicated.
 The judge reacted that the claim, even if real, “is no reason whatever.”.